SavFidani/Grocery_Store/README.md

 We will begin with completing a preliminary analysis of our data utilizing Python.
 This will allow us to understand and clean the data while providing a comprehensive overview of relationships.

-Once we have built a liner regression model in Python, we intend on taking our analysis one step further through R. By using R, we will identify our variable coefficients (β) and their independent significance.
+Once we have built a  regression model in Python, we intend on taking our analysis one step further through R. By using R, we will identify our variable coefficients (β) and their independent significance.

 Our final step, will be to conceptually visualize these relationships in Tableau, providing a high level overview of the linkage between space, stock and sales.